Contact Us

 How much will it cost me for an assistance dog?

-The following is a listing of some of the expenses involved with obtaining an assistance dog from PawPADs:
+The following is a listing of some of the expenses involved in obtaining an assistance dog from PawPADs:

 I can’t afford the placement fee.
 Does that mean I can’t have a dog?

-Despite this expense, the life-changing benefits these dogs can provide make them invaluable to many seeking increased independence.
+Not necessarily.
+We recognize that some people living with disabilities often face financial constraints, while the life-changing impact these dogs can provide make them invaluable to many people seeking increased independence.

-Many friends, family members, employers, schools, churches or civic groups will often help you raise the amount to cover your contribution for your dog.
+Many friends, family members, employers, schools, churches, or civic groups will often help you raise the amount needed to cover your contribution for your dog.

 Where do you place your dogs?